dotnet/AspNetCore.Docs/aspnetcore/performance/caching/distributed.md

 [Redis](https://redis.io/) is an open source in-memory data store, which is often used as a distributed cache.
 You can configure an [Azure Redis Cache](https://azure.microsoft.com/services/cache/) for an Azure-hosted ASP.NET Core app, and use an Azure Redis Cache for local development.

-An app configures the cache implementation using a <xref:Microsoft.Extensions.Caching.StackExchangeRedis.RedisCache> instance (<xref:Microsoft.Extensions.DependencyInjection.StackExchangeRedisCacheServiceCollectionExtensions.AddStackExchangeRedisCache*>).
+An app configures the cache implementation using a <xref:Microsoft.Extensions.Caching.StackExchangeRedis.RedisCache> instance (<xref:Microsoft.Extensions.DependencyInjection.StackExchangeRedisCacheServiceCollectionExtensions.AddStackExchangeRedisCache%2A>).
+[Use `AddStackExchangeRedisOutputCache` for output caching](xref:performance/caching/output#cache-storage).

   1. Create an Azure Cache for Redis.
   1. Copy the Primary connection string (StackExchange.Redis) to [Configuration](xref:fundamentals/configuration/index).